boulund/tentacle/documentation/source/mappers.rst

 Make sure that the mapper you want to use is available in your ``PATH`` variable.

+Another important aspect to consider when adding support for an additional mapper is that there needs to be a parser that can extract the information Tentacle requires from the mapper's output files.
+All such parsers are located in the submodule ``tentacle.parsers``.
+See :ref:`parsers`.

 Generic mapper class for Tentacle
 =================================
 .. automodule:: tentacle.mappers.mapper